newrelic/puppet-heka/README.md

 }
 ```

-Heka sets these to its own defaults.
+Heka sets any global config settings that are not specified to its own internal defaults.
 See [Configuring hekad > Global configuration options](http://hekad.readthedocs.org/en/latest/config/index.html#global-configuration-options) for more info on what global configuration options are available and what Heka's internal default values are.

 ####[TOML config files for plugins](id:toml-config-files-for-plugins)

 This module has defined types and and accompanying ERB templates for a few commonly used plugins.

-This module also has a more generic defined type and ERB template so you can configure any Heka plugin with the module without having to
+This module also has a more generic defined type and ERB template so you can configure any Heka plugin the module doesn't already include a defined type for.

 ##[Setup](id:setup)